ferrocene/ferrocene/src/expressions.rst

 * :dp:`fls_133j6xw8k4qe`
-  An :t:`operand` of a :t:`function pointer type` and a :t:`target type` ``*const V`` or ``*mut V`` where ``V`` implements the :std:`core::marker::Sized` :t:`trait` perform function-pointer-to-pointer cast.
+  An :t:`operand` of a :t:`function pointer type` and a :t:`target type` ``*const V`` or ``*mut V`` where ``V`` implements the :std:`core::marker::Sized` :t:`trait` perform :dt:`function-pointer-to-pointer cast`.

 * :dp:`fls_bhw2j9wjpf2x`
-  An :t:`operand` of a :t:`function pointer type` and a target :t:`integer type` perform function-pointer-to-address cast.
+  An :t:`operand` of a :t:`function pointer type` and a target :t:`integer type` perform :t:`function-pointer-to-address` cast.
+A :dt:`function-pointer-to-address cast` produces an integer that represents the machine address of the referenced :t:`function`.
+If the :t:`integer type` is smaller than the size of the :t:`function pointer type`, the address is truncated.

 :dp:`fls_3ww5gbk9w4ys`
 A :t:`cast` is legal when it either performs :t:`type coercion` or is a